paritytech/chaoscope/README.md

          ⇐●⇒
          ⇙⇓⇘
           ‾
 ⚠️Expect...
-Chaoshell! ⚠
+Chaoscope Shell! ⚠
-Type "help" to learn how to interact with Chaoshell.
+Type "help" to learn how to interact with Chaoscope Shell.
 >
 ```